 I am an Assistant Professor of Economics at the Department of Economics at Lund University.
-I am also a Research Fellow at IZA and at DIW Berlin.
+I am also a Research Fellow at DIW Berlin and at IZA.

-Before coming to Lund, I completed my Ph.D. at CEMFI in Madrid, Spain.
+Before coming to Lund, I completed my Ph.D. at CEMFI in Madrid.

-My research interests lie primarily in Labor Economics and Development Economics, with a particular focus on human capital formation and returns to skills.
+My research covers topics in Labor Economics, Economics of Education, and Health Economics.
+I am particularly interested in the formation of and returns to human capital.
 You can find pdf copies of my papers and presentation slides below.

 Africa's Skill Tragedy: Does Teachers' Lack of Knowledge Lead to Low Student Performance?

-Working Paper, November 2017 (with Sanna Ericsson and Fredrick Wamalwa).
+Working Paper, July 2018 (with Sanna Ericsson and Fredrick M. Wamalwa).